 - Don’t do things that sound dishonest or sneaky to you, such as hiding words on your website, because they probably are dishonest and sneaky.
 If you’re not sure, then ask your online marketing people why they’re recommending this move, and notice whether the answer sounds dishonest and sneaky.

 Online marketing is all about trust.
-Google’s PageRank is about whether or not your website is trustworthy.
+Google’s rankings are largely about whether or not your website is trustworthy.
 And there’s no reason for people to send money out into the ether to you if they don’t trust you.
 So most of the real SEO don’ts are about trying to sidestep normal growth by doing something shady.

 You can feel fairly sure that the search engines are ahead of you on that.